philzook58/philzook58.github.io/_posts/2020-04-13-computational-category-theory-in-python-ii-numpy-for-finvect.markdown

 This actually makes a lot of sense from the perspective of numerical linear algebra.
 Matrices are concrete representations of linear maps.
 But also sometimes we use them as data structures for collections of vectors.
 When one wants to describe a vector subspace concretely, you can describe it either as the range of a matrix or the nullspace of a matrix.
 This is indeed describing a subset in terms of a mapping.
-In the case of the range, we are describing the subspace as all possible linear combinations of the columns $latex \lambda_1 c_1 + \lambda_2 c_2 + ... $ .
-It is a matrix mapping from the space of_ parameters_ $latex \lambda$ to the subspace (1 dimension for each generator vector / column).
+In the case of the range, we are describing the subspace as all possible linear combinations of the columns $ \lambda_1 c_1 + \lambda_2 c_2 + ... $ .
+It is a matrix mapping from the space of_ parameters_ $ \lambda$ to the subspace (1 dimension for each generator vector / column).
 In the case of the nullspace it is a matrix mapping from the subspace to the space of _constraints_ (1 dimension for each equation / row).